 According to an expired policy statement from the AAP, the health benefits are not significant enough to recommend the procedure for all male newborns.
 However, the benefits of circumcision are enough to just the procedure for families choosing it.
 They go on to say parents should ultimately decide whether circumcision is in the best interests of their male child.2

 This is a personal decision for you and your partner to make.
 Do your research and decide what you think is best for your son.
+For more on this topic, see Myths and Facts About Baby Circumcision.

 13. Who Will Be My Child’s Pediatrician?

 A few parents forget about this question and don’t choose a pediatrician before their baby is born.
 If you don’t choose your baby’s pediatrician before you give birth, the hospital will assign you one while you and baby are there.
 You may not like the pediatrician that is assigned to your baby.
 This is why it’s a good idea to start researching by the end of your second trimester.
 Ask your primary care physician and friends for recommendations, then interview your top picks to find the right fit.
-Pediatricians allow you to come in for a prenatal consultation so you can interview them, see if you both will be on the same page about everything and if you like your baby’s vaccination schedule.
+Some pediatricians allow you to come in for a prenatal consultation so you can interview them, see if you both will be on the same page about everything, and if you like your baby’s vaccination schedule.
 That way, you can determine if they are the right doctor for you and your baby.

 14. Who Can Visit and Help After the Baby Arrives?

 It’s important to have a plan for when you bring your baby home.
 Some questions you need to consider are: who would you like to see your baby right after birth?
 When would you want them to visit?
 Either at the hospital or at your home, and for how long?
 Discuss some reasonable visitation plans with your partner so that you both feel comfortable during your first hours, days, and weeks as parents.
 As your baby’s due date approaches, share your wishes with your friends and family, even if it’s to lay some ground rules.
 But keep an open mind about visitors at home, and line up as much help as possible for your first days and weeks at home.
 The third trimester is a good time to consider if you would like a postpartum doula to come and help you as well.
-Their assistance can really help during your transition to becoming parents.
+Their assistance can really help during your transition to becoming a parent.
 You might be surprised by how much help you need and how much a friendly face can cheer you up as you adjust to motherhood.

 What are some other major decisions that you had to make during pregnancy?